All in-person training must wear a mask

 Here’s a list of links to help you plan for any emergency all year long:

-Make A Plan: Talk to your friends and family about how you will communicate before, during, and after a disaster.
+• Make A Plan: Talk to your friends and family about how you will communicate before, during, and after a disaster.
 Update your plan based on recommendations from the Centers for Disease Control and Prevention.

-Build A Kit: Gather enough supplies to last for several days after a disaster for everyone in your home.
+• Build A Kit: Gather enough supplies to last for several days after a disaster for everyone in your home.
 Don’t forget to consider the unique needs each person or pet may have in case you have to evacuate quickly.

-Prepare for Disasters: Limit the impacts disasters have on you and your family.
+• Prepare for Disasters: Limit the impacts disasters have on you and your family.
 Know the risk of disasters in your area and check your insurance coverage.
 Learn how to make your home stronger in the face of storms and other common hazards; act fast if you receive a local warning or alert.

-Teach Youth About Preparedness: Talk to your kids about how to prepare for emergencies and what to do in case you are separated.
+• Teach Youth About Preparedness: Talk to your kids about how to prepare for emergencies and what to do in case you are separated.
 Reassure them by providing information about how they can get involved.

-To learn more about the steps you can take to prepare all year long, visit https://www.ready.gov
+• To learn more about the steps you can take to prepare all year long, visit https://www.ready.gov

 Heart Attacks can happen ANYWHERE-ANYTIME to ANYONE.

-BLS Level C-CPR Blended Online Learning and Classroom Component Options
+We offer the Heart & Stroke Blended Online Learning and Classroom Component Options

-• BLS Blended Online 120 (120 minutes): Designed for first-time BLS learners and/or those who do not use their BLS skills on a regular basis.
+Designed for first-time BLS learners and/or those who do not use their BLS skills on a regular basis.
 BLS Blended 120 emphasizes the individual elements that make up core BLS skills and offers comprehensive practice before hands-on skills tests.

-• BLS Blended Online 90 (90 minutes): Designed for students who are confident in their understanding and practice of BLS skills, but want to review and practice before hands-on skills tests.
+Designed for students who are confident in their understanding and practice of BLS skills, but want to review and practice before hands-on skills tests.

-• BLS Blended Online 60 (60 Minutes): Designed for experienced, highly proficient BLS providers who regularly use BLS skills in their practice.
+Designed for experienced, highly proficient BLS providers who regularly use BLS skills in their practice.
 Where available, BLS Blended 60 offers hands-on testing with very minimal practice.
 Restrictions on course availability and approvals apply.

-Current BLS Blended Online 90 (90 minutes) for 2021
+Current BLS-C/CPR/AED/O2 Blended Online 90 (90 Minutes) For 2025

 Hypothermia

-How to stay safe in the winter time
+How to stay safe in the wintertime?

 Photo Gallery

-Emergency First Aid/CPR/AED
+Red Cross Emergency First Aid/CPR/AED

-Emergency First Aid/CPR/AED in (1 day)
+Emergency First Aid/CPR/AED In (1 Day)

 6.5–8 hrs*

-3-year certification includes CPR Level A, C or BLS, and AED
+3-year certification includes CPR and AED

 Re-certification: 4–6 hrs